SumitP13/NBD/README.md

 8. Our Site is ready to go

-In case the bot doesnot appear online while testing pls contact us . beacuase it is not feasible for us to keep it online 24 * 7 to know commands for bot use !help

 Thank you for this wonderful opportunity which allowed us to learn and implement the same as well